papo1011/os161/README.md

 # OS161: An Educational Operating System

 OS161 is a lightweight educational operating system developed at Harvard University to help students dive into the inner workings of operating systems.
-It runs on a MIPS-based simulator called System161, which provides a simplified yet realistic environment for OS development and experimentation.
+It runs on a MIPS based simulator called System161, which provides a simplified yet realistic environment for OS development and experimentation.

 ## Why OS161?

 OS161 is designed to hit that sweet spot between simplicity and realism, making it a great playground for learning OS fundamentals.
-It comes with the basics—threading, interrupts, traps, and a minimal file system—but the real challenge (and fun) comes from implementing missing features like system calls, virtual memory, and process management yourself.
-It’s hands-on learning at its best, pushing you to tackle real-world OS development problems.
+It comes with the basics threading, interrupts, traps, and a minimal file system but the real challenge (and fun) comes from implementing missing features like system calls, virtual memory, and process management yourself.
+It’s hands on learning at its best, pushing you to tackle real world OS development problems.

 **Fun fact**: Mark Zuckerberg worked on OS161 assignments during his last semester at Harvard, while also busy launching Facebook.

 ## System161: The Simulator

 System161 is the virtual machine built specifically for OS161.
-It simulates a 32-bit MIPS-based system and supports up to 32 processors, making it a solid testing ground for OS development.
+It simulates a 32 bit MIPS based system and supports up to 32 processors, making it a solid testing ground for OS development.
 Some key features include:

 - Remote debugging with GDB
-- Built-in kernel profiling and statistical monitoring
+- Built in kernel profiling and statistical monitoring
 - Event tracing down to individual machine instructions
 - The ability to network multiple instances using a hub program